-The countertops are covered with ceramic tile.
+The countertops are covered with slab granite.
 The counter tops are properly installed and are in good condition.

-The caulking is deteriorated at the intersection between the counter top and the wall.
+The backsplash is not caulked.
 This allows water and food to enter the gap between the back splash and counter and is difficult to clean.
-Recaulking this area is recommended.
+Caulking should be installed at this location.